-Some solar incentives are often also offered at the local or state level.
-As with federal incentives, these could include rebates, tax credits and more.
-Incentives may be offered by the state of Ohio, or by your county or municipality.
-Some incentives are available for only a limited time, while others are ongoing.
+Some solar incentives may be provided at the state and local level.
+Like with federal incentives, these can include rebates, tax credits and more.
+Incentives might be given by the state of Ohio, or by your county or municipality.
+Certain incentives are available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Wyoming

 You can apply for solar incentives from the federal government and the Ohio government, as well as from your local utility company.
 The increased availability of solar initiatives in the past 15 years has helped increase solar adoption nationwide.
 Getting in touch with your local Wyoming solar panel installation expert is a great first step towards getting the most money possible when you switch to solar energy.

 Blue Raven Solar